 If you do have honeybees, we’re going to try our best to protect them (as long as they aren’t a safety threat to you).
 Honeybees are vital to a healthy environment and provide essential pollinating services to many of the plants and vegetables we love to eat (vanilla is incapable of self-pollinating, and requires the help of humans or bees!).
 Honeybees are also facing huge challenges right now, such as hive collapse, and we should protect them if possible.
 For this reason, we may ask you a few questions about the type of stinging insect you’re seeing around your home.

-Bald-Face Hornet: These guys are mean, there’s no other way to put it.
-They are an extremely aggressive species, unlike their distant relative the bee.
+These guys are mean, there’s no other way to put it.
+Bald-faced hornets are an extremely aggressive species, unlike their distant relative the bee.
 They require little provocation and will sting a victim repeatedly.
 They can be recognized by their large oval paper nests, which can grow to be 14” in diameter and 24”’ in length.
-You can recognize them by the white markings on the face, which earn them the name “bald-face”.
+You can recognize them by the white markings on the face, which earn them the name “bald-faced”.
 These insects should be eliminated if they are anywhere near a human population, as they are a threat to children and those with any sort of allergies.

 If you are on our residential pest control program and you see any of these stinging insects – give us a call.
 We will come out, take a look, and manage the problem.
 If you aren’t one of our customers, go ahead and schedule a free inspection.
 We’d be happy to help you identify the problem and propose a plan of action.